jaycody/log.jaylab/_posts/2016-06-29-kant-and-the-magic-leap.md

 ### see Kant's ideas on the synthetic unity of apperception in his [Critique of Pure Reason](http://files.libertyfund.org/files/1442/0330_Bk.pdf)

-#### my simplified version:
+#### my simplified version of the **synthetic unity of apperception**:
-- Imagine you're standing on [Universal City's 'Colonial Street'](http://www.retroweb.com/universal_leave_it_to_beaver.html) in front of the Beaver's house, yes, the Beaver, from [Leave it to Beaver](https://www.youtube.com/watch?v=uB2CZxdqXh4).
+Imagine you're standing on [Universal City's 'Colonial Street'](http://www.retroweb.com/universal_leave_it_to_beaver.html) in front of the Beaver's house, yes, the Beaver, from [Leave it to Beaver](https://www.youtube.com/watch?v=uB2CZxdqXh4).
 You look up and see *a house*, the Beaver's house, but the houses on this street are not houses at all, they're hollywood facades.
 The process by which your mind generates *a house* from a mere facade is what Kant refers to as **the synthetic unity of apperception**.
 Your imagination produces for you *a house* by unifying your sensory input (the image of the facade) with your expectations and assumptions of what houses are.
 Your mind fills in the blanks.

-- I think Kant would argue that the same process was at work in Jessi Hempel's experience of a firefly landing on her finger.
+I think Kant would argue that the same process was at work in Jessi Hempel's experience of a firefly landing on her finger.
 Magic Leaps firefly facade landed on her finger, and Jessi's mind rushed in to synthesize a unity between her mental models and her sensations.

 #### and as brought to us by [G. J. Mattey's lecture notes on Transcendental Deduction in Kant's Critique of Pure Reason](http://hume.ucdavis.edu/mattey/phi175/trdedlec.html)